FilipAlmstedt/TodoListNodeWithAuthentication/README.md

 - A made up secret key to use for the jsonwebtoken
 - An gmail address for an account to use for nodemailer
 - The password for the gmail account you need to use for nodemailer

+To the start and run the app, use `npm start`.
+If you see "App is up and running", the app is running fine.
+To compile the css if you want to restyle the site, use command `npm run index-css`.

 Now you're all set!